Foreign aid to Haiti: Obama-era to Trump-era transition on Haiti

-During Barack Obama's eight-year presidential service, his administration pledged United States’ assistance in Haitian foreign relief programs assisting global health, economic security, and food-related aid.
+During Barack Obama's eight-year presidential service, his administration pledged United States' assistance in Haitian foreign relief programs assisting global health, economic security, and food-related aid.
 Some of the goals of the U.S. Global Health Initiatives (GHI) include: HIV/AIDS prevention of 12 million individuals, reduction of Malaria for 225 million, and reduced mortality rates of 35% across all assisted nations.
 President Obama pledged $3.5 billion in a global hunger and food security investment from 2010 to 2012.
 The implementation of GHI and the Global Food Security Initiative (Feed the Future) contributed to an increase in total aid provided during the period of 2012 to 2015.
 The early years resulted in an increase and over usage of appropriated funding.
 Due to budgetary pressures, an overall lack of congressional support and interest, plus Haiti's own technical, environmental and economic reasons, many foreign aid programs have been cancelled and shelved, such as construction of a new port in northern Haiti, construction of the Caracol Industrial Park and expand port in nearby Cap-Haïtien.
 Although the assistance in Haitian foreign aid failed, it successfully revealed the importance of food security and agricultural development in Haiti.

 A few days after President Trump's inauguration in January 2017, the State Department conducted a formal review of the United States' economic support fund.
-The review was specifically centered around the Obama Administration's flurry of foreign aid contributions and initiatives made during the final two months of his term.
-In his first State of the Union address, President Trump iterated a theme of "America First," proclaiming his dislike of programs like democracy promotion and generic humanitarian aid aimed largely at countries in Latin America.
-President Trump insists that Congress pass laws to ensure that "American foreign-assistance dollars always serve American interests, and only go to "America’s friends."
+The review was specifically centered around the Obama administration's flurry of foreign aid contributions and initiatives made during the final two months of his term.
+In his first State of the Union address, President Trump iterated a theme of "America First", proclaiming his dislike of programs like democracy promotion and generic humanitarian aid aimed largely at countries in Latin America.
+President Trump insists that Congress pass laws to ensure that "American foreign-assistance dollars always serve American interests, and only go to "America's friends".
 However, only about one percent of the United States federal budget goes to foreign aid — 40% considered security assistance, rather than economic or humanitarian aid.

+Biden era

+The Biden-Harris Administration announced $75.5 million in bilateral development and health assistance in January 2021, covering democratic governance, health, education, agricultural development, and pre-election activities.
+This aid aims to support Haiti's safety, security, and development, marking a continued partnership between the two nations.
+The U.S. has also focused on delivering COVID-19 vaccines to Haiti, with plans to share more doses beyond the first 500,000 doses of Moderna vaccines provided.The Haiti Resilience and Agriculture Sector Advancement (HRASA) project, launched by USAID in 2021, aims to benefit more than 25,000 rural Haitian farmers, including women and youth.
+This project focuses on promoting private investment in the agriculture sector, expanding livelihood opportunities, and strengthening community institutions for better resource management.